 The Fellowship has a service commitment of up to 19.9 hours per week and provides support for one semester (Fall or Spring).
 No service is required during academic breaks or holidays.

-The Bass Digital Education Fellowship is a single semester program, and includes three key components:
+The Bass Digital Education Fellowship includes three key components: